nixxcode/jvm-brotli/README.md

 **The same applies for transitive dependencies as well!** You don't need to worry about others getting the wrong native library when they include your project.

-The **optional** tag is not mandatory, but is highly recommended.
-It gives your dependents the option to keep their code 100% platform-independent by opting to exclude Jvm-Brotli
+The **optional** tag is not a must, but is highly recommended given the JNI-dependent nature of Jvm-Brotli.
+It means your dependents will also need to add Jvm-Brotli as a maven or gradle dependency if they wish to include it in their project.
+This way, you are not forcing JNI code on your dependents.

-If your platform is not supported, but you still want to use Jvm-Brotli right now, please scroll down to the "Build Instructions" section.

-We would also really appreciate it if you could create an issue and request support for your platform.
-Remember, the goal of this project is to make Jvm-Brotli available on as many platforms as possible.
-We can make it happen with your help!

 ### Usage Examples

 Please see the quick snippets below to get started.
 In addition, fully functional example code  can be found [here](https://github.com/nixxcode/jvm-brotli/tree/release-prep/jvmbrotli/src/test/java/com/nixxcode/jvmbrotli/examples)

 #### Loading Jvm-Brotli:

-Before calling any other methods in the jvmbrotli namespace, you must execute the following line in your application:

 ```java
 BrotliLoader.loadBrotli();